bTudose/bTudose.github.io/README.md

 ## Simulating spreading of Coronavirus in a town with Python

-This post attepmts to model the spreading of novel SARS-CoV-2 into a small Romanian town (Slatina, Olt County) by appling diffrent [Comportamental model in epidemiology.](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology)
+This post attepmts to model the spreading of novel SARS-CoV-2 into a small Romanian town (Slatina, Olt County) by appling different [comportamental model in epidemiology.](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology)

 Due to [small world network](https://en.wikipedia.org/wiki/Small-world_network) effect, where a signfiant part of network elements are neighbors of one another, spreading of a disease can happen faster in small to medium communites.
-This post is entirely based on [network-based diffusion analysis](https://en.wikipedia.org/wiki/Network-based_diffusion_analysis) which is a quintifier for transmision / diffusion of a behaviour into a social network.
+This post is entirely based on [network-based diffusion analysis](https://en.wikipedia.org/wiki/Network-based_diffusion_analysis) which is a quantifier for transmision / diffusion of a behaviour into a social network.

 The analysis was made using Python and open source libaries (detailed below)

 ### !!Disclaimer!!
 This is not a medical article.
-Analysis is made entirely using statisticall modelling and may not reflect the truly evolution of the disease
+Analysis is made entirely using statistical and probabilistic modelling and may not reflect the truly evolution of the disease.

 # Fetching the network

 In order to obatain the network topology I used [OpenStreetMap](https://www.openstreetmap.org/#map=7/45.996/24.981) together with opensource library [osmnx](https://github.com/gboeing/osmnx).

 <img src="slatinaGraph.PNG" class="img-responsive" alt="">

+In this topologiy each edge represent a road and each node is represented by either an intersection ar a cul-de-sac.
+Information difussion is modelled by assigning different weights to each node by it's importance (with higher weights asigned to more central nodes - e.g. trasnportation hubs, city center, markets)

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for